raidendotai/openv0/README.md

 * ✅ validation pass with babel, for each {framework x component} specifics
 * ✅ dashboard+reactivity for each starter template

+* ✅ setup openv0.com api
+* ✅ components sharing via openv0.com api
 ---

+* ⏳ openv0.com website
+* ⏳ npx cli ; for starting openv0 and adding components
-* ⏳ setup openv0.com and npx CLI
+* ⏳ clean repo to ready for distribution and merges

+* ⏳ @pi0 structure & @denyncrawford virtual components + db
 * ⏳ new feature : views/app from description
-* ⏳ @pi0 structure & @denyncrawford virtual components + db